Revising the quantum work fluctuation framework to encompass energy conservation: Quantum-correction to the JE

+where $\qcV_{\mathcal{S}} > 0$ whenever $[U^\dagger H' U, H] \neq \nul$ (in general, $\qcV_{\mathcal{S}} \geq 0$).
+The proof of this can be found in Appendix~\ref{app:quant_corr}, which uses Refs.~\cite{BhatiaPDM2007, Hansen2003, Petz1988, Petz1994}.
+In essence, this correction stems from quantum coherence.
+Indeed, \eqref{cond_i} follows from \eqref{avene} only if the latter is enforced for (all) coherent states.
+And, as we detail in Appendix~\ref{app:quant_corr}, it is the compliance of the measurement apparatus with \eqref{cond_i} that results in the quantum correction to the JE.
+In turn, the quantum correction is nonzero only when the process itself has a nontrivial coherent structure, i.e., when $U^\dagger H' U$ does not commute with $H$.

-In other words, if one insists on having a scheme that correctly measures the average work, then this scheme will necessarily yield a $\left\langle e^{-\beta W} \right\rangle$ that is \textit{larger} than $e^{-\beta \Delta F}$.
+As a result, if one insists on having a scheme that correctly measures the average work, then this scheme will necessarily yield a $\left\langle e^{-\beta W} \right\rangle$ that is \textit{larger} than $e^{-\beta \Delta F}$.
 We will refer to the smallest such correction for a fixed $\how$,